Most window film doesn’t require much maintenance.

 The same rule applies when washing this type of window film.
 Stick with lint-free cloths, mild soap, and water.
 Other cleaning detergents like bleach or Windex could cause the tint to peel off the window.

 Though decorative tints are durable and don’t scratch easily, using rough sponges or harsh cleaning agents isn’t worth the risk.

 Solar tinting blocks UV rays and heat from making their way inside your home or office, but they aren’t as durable as decorative films.
 Solar tinting is made from polyester material, and they don’t change the look of your windows that much.

 These films are also thinner and more transparent than other tints, so you can see the dirt and dust that gather on the surface.
 In other words, you might have to clean this type of tinting more than other kinds.

 Ammonia-based cleaners can discolor or ruin the film’s adhesion.
 Many solar window tints have a scratch-resistant coating to protect it from damages.
 Because of this, some people say you can use normal window cleaners on solar films.
 But water and soap do the job just as well without the risk of damage.

 Security films are so clear they look almost the same as normal glass.
 They let in 90% of sunlight into your home while providing you with extra protection.
 Because they are clear, it’s often difficult to recognize windows that have security tinting installed on them.

 You can clean security film the same way you clean your normal window glass, but this also means you have to clean security film more often than other tintings.
 It’s not hard to see smudges, dirt, and dust on this kind of window film.

 Of course, you should still stay away from ammonia-based cleaning products.
-Security films don’t scratch or rip that often, but it’s a good idea to use lint-free clothes and mild detergents anyway.
+Security films don’t scratch or rip that often, but it’s a good idea to use lint-free cloths and mild detergents anyway.